Professor Cullen Lecture Notes

 DEALLOCATION is the releasing of previously allocated virtual storage.

-GARBAGE COLLECTION is the reclaiming of deallocated storage used by code and data structures so that is may be reused by other processes.
+GARBAGE COLLECTION is the reclaiming of deallocated storage used by code and data structures so that it may be reused by other processes.

 Placing an item into a queue is called "insertion", which is done at the end of the queue called "tail".